MicrosoftDocs/data-integration/data-integration/vnet/create-data-gateways.md

     > [!NOTE]
     > * Don’t use the subnet name, “gatewaysubnet”, as this is a reserved word for the Azure Gateway Subnet feature.
 You won't be able to use it to create a VNet data gateway in Step 3.
     > * Make sure this subnet doesn't have an IPV6 address space added.
-    > * Make sure the subnet's IP range does not overlap with 10.0.1.x.
+    > * Make sure the subnet's IP range doesn't overlap with 10.0.1.x.

 1. Select **Resource Providers**.